cwoodall/cwoodall.github.io/_posts/blog/2016-12-18-thoughts-on-coursera-machine-learning.md

 paced myself to do the course in the suggested time.
 I set up a basic schedule for each week before I started and tried to take charge of my own education.
 Since I made the commitment to do a finite amount of work per week, it became much easier to do.
-More importantly, I now had a good way to prioritize the course against the rest of my life.
+More importantly, I now had a good way to contextualize the course against the rest of my life.
 If I was between a last minute coffee meetup, or doing my course work on Sunday the coursework could now win in my mind.

-I listed a few other tips below:
+I listed some other tips below:

 1. Watch all the lectures before doing the quizzes or homeworks, even if you know the content.
 I found little bits of insight on content I already knew